-On the cost side, as noted in Chapter 3.I "Community Facilities," the Proposed Project is not anticipated to have significant impacts on community facilities or require significant capital investments by the public service providers.
+On the cost side, as noted in Chapter 3.1 "Community Facilities," the Proposed Project is not anticipated to have significant impacts on community facilities or require significant capital investments by the public service providers.
 Further, because the Proposed Project is age-restricted, there are no anticipated impacts to the school district.
-As such, the service cost per resident under current operating conditions is a reasonable estimate of future per capita service costs for residents of the Proposed Project.
+To confirm this, the Applicant looked at the number of school children sourcing from similar projects in northern Westchester.
+These projects include: